 All our schools' policies comply with the most recent national legislation and guidance.
-This teaching and learning policy has been reviewed and revised to cover all the statutory requirements for the learning and development of young children requirements as described in the national Early Years Foundation (EYFS) framework.
+This teaching and learning policy has been reviewed and revised to cover all the statutory requirements for the

 Our planned and taught curriculum incorporates national curriculum requirements and guidance (for example Development Matters) alongside our chosen learning priorities.
 Through regular monitoring and learning walks we ensure our teaching comprehensively includes all the EYFS required 7 areas of learning (see appendix) and our additional priorities of play and exploration, active learning, creativity and critical thinking, problem-solving and reasoning, sustainability and ethical behaviour.